pipelight/pipelight/README.md

 Create a `pipelight.ts` file on your project root directory.
 Then use and combine your favorite syntax flavors.

 Use a verbose and declarative syntax.
-(Option API)
+(Objects API)

 ```ts
 const my_pipeline = {